 In accordance with the 1988 General Bond Resolution, as amended (the Resolution), the Authority maintains a debt service reserve.
-The reserve is held by a fiscal agent.
+The reserve is held by a Fiscal Agent.

 Investments held for debt service reserve and bond funds are used solely for the purpose of paying the principal and interest on the bonds, and for retiring the bonds prior to maturity.
-Amounts in the debt service and bond funds are invested in U.S. Treasury notes and U.S. government securities.
+Amounts in the debt service and bond funds are invested in U.S. Treasury Notes and U.S. government and U.S. government sponsored entity securities.